memfault/interrupt/_drafts/2021-05-04-opaque-pointers.md

 ## When Should I Use This Pattern?

 Opaque pointers are a good fit if you need multiple instances.
-They are also a good fit for general purpose libraries, like [cJSON](https://github.com/DaveGamble/cJSON).
+They are also a good fit for general-purpose libraries, like [cJSON](https://github.com/DaveGamble/cJSON).

 If you only ever need one of something (e.g. a state machine),